The 3 Religious and Spiritual Assets to Youth Thriving

 - Social resources, which are the relationships available through religious congregations and communities that offer role models who support one’s faith development, social capital that provides access to opportunities beyond the congregation, and opportunities to lead and serve.

 - Transcendent resources, which refers to a young person’s sense of belonging to something greater than themselves and the mundane of everyday life.
 For example, knowing oneself as a beloved child of God or being a part of God’s covenant people can be a very empowering and reassuring idea.

 Religious and spiritual traditions provide sacred texts, doctrines, communities, practices, and rituals that enable young people to access these important ideological, social, and transcendent assets.
 These three together are a potent combination that can have positive impact on youth.
 Therefore, we created this free printable one-sheet to help you understand how these three dimensions of religion and spirituality promote youth thriving.

-Editor’s Note: This infographic was based on the Journal of Research on Adolescence Special Section: Processes of Religious and Spiritual Influence in Adolescence, edited by Drs.
+This infographic was based on the Journal of Research on Adolescence Special Section: Processes of Religious and Spiritual Influence in Adolescence, edited by Drs.
 Sam Hardy and Pamela King.

 Share This Resource

 Join the Movement